-Yes, there is a complete help system built into the XCTU interface.
-Visit the Digi YouTube page for video-based tutorials.
+includes a complete help system built into the XCTU interface.
+Additionally, we provide complete Digi XCTU online documentation

-Can I use the new XCTU on older versions of Xtend RF Radios?
+Can I use the newest version of XCTU on older versions of XTend RF Radios?

 Yes, but certain features of XCTU may not work with older versions of XTend radios.

 Does hardcoding PAN ID and Channel as used in DigiMesh modules have any disadvantage?